-Trump drops in on 'MAGA'-themed wedding, as attendees chant 'USA!'
+Trump drops in on New Jersey wedding, as attendees chant 'USA!'

 "Where's the groom?
 Handsome -- look at his shoulders," Trump said.
 "Nobody's gonna mess with him."

-“Staten Island is the greatest," Trump said, when told hundreds of guests from the borough would be attending a party later.
-"I love it.”
+“Staten Island is the greatest," Trump said, when the groom told him told hundreds of guests from the borough would be attending a party later.
+"I love it.
+I'll see if I can stop by."

+Trump, indeed, did stop by the second event, as the crowd erupted into a "USA!" chant.

+Meanwhile, a slew of negative comments about Trump's appearance at the wedding appeared on Twitter and other social media platforms Sunday, tinged with bitterness and partisan overtones.

 The president has a history of personally reaching out to fans, both inside and outside his properties -- but his wedding drop-ins on his properties are especially well-known.